-This video has us going west on FM 281 into Etter, TX.
+This video has us going west on FM 281 into Etter, Texas.
 The pickup truck in front of us kept opening its passenger door and tossing out garbage.
 We almost ran over a metal paint can they discarded.
 Then we go north on Birch Avenue, which used to be US 287.

-Northwest on US 87/385 (Railroad Street) in Dalhart, TX.
+Northwest on US 87/385 (Railroad Street) in Dalhart, Texas.
 Up ahead, this street goes under a rail line.
 This is right near where a guy scowled because there was urine all over the bathroom floor at a gas station.
 We're crossing US 54, also known as...Liberal Street!
 No, I'm not making that up.
 There's a PROTECTED LEFT ON GREEN ARROW sign here.
 I have no idea what that means.

 This bridge is along the rail line paralleling US 54 southwest from Dalhart.